mikiest/sptools/README.md

 ### Folders creation

-Please keep in mind that any non existing folder used in the config will be created.
+Please keep in mind that any non existing folder used in the config will be created, specifically the working folder `sptools.workFolder`.

 ## spconfig.json
 ------